 Q. What if I need to come in to school to discuss an issue with my child?

 A. If you wish to see somebody in relation to your child’s progress or welfare, then you should contact the academy, where an appointment will be made.

 Q. When can parents come in and meet staff for an information event?

-A. We will be holding a Welcome evening on Wednesday 6th July at 6pm where you will have the opportunity to listen to key staff talk about preparations for your child’s September start.
-There will also be uniform on sale from 5pm and a chance to meet Senior Leadership, including the principal, over refreshments from 5:30 – 6pm
+A. We will be holding a Welcome evening on Wednesday 5th July at 6pm where you will have the opportunity to listen to key staff talk about preparations for your child’s September start.
+There will opptunity to book a uniform sale appointment at Clive Marks from 5pm-6pm and a chance to meet Senior Leadership, including the principal, over refreshments from 5:30 – 6pm

 Q. Who do I contact if I have concerns?